yarenty/quotes/src_motivation/unknown.md

 Do the best, God will do the rest!
 Most of people give up on some stage! - Be obsessed!
 If today were last day of my life,, would I want to do what I am about to do today?
+Do the one thing, It is those who concentrate on but one thing at a time who advance in this world.
+Set deadlines - force to get things done.
+Done is better than perfect.
+80% - deliver, then iterate + improvement.